athn-nik/sinc/README.md

 - SMPL models and layer is from [SMPL-X model](https://github.com/vchoutas/smplx).
 ## Contact

-This code repository was implemented mainly by [Nikos Athanasiou](https://is.mpg.de/~nathanasiou) with the help of [Mathis Petrovich](https://mathis.petrovich.fr/).
+This code repository was implemented by [Nikos Athanasiou](https://is.mpg.de/~nathanasiou) and [Mathis Petrovich](https://mathis.petrovich.fr/).

 Give a ⭐ if you like.

 For commercial licensing (and all related questions for business applications), please contact ps-licensing@tue.mpg.de.